Lake Havasu City Personal Injury Lawyer | Phillips Law Group

 Victims should also file an accident or police report to create an official record of the accident, which may help validate a claim.
 The police may also cite the at-fault party, which can help prove negligence occurred.

 Before you leave the scene of the accident, you should try to collect evidence if it is safe to do so.
 For example, take pictures of your injuries, the scene, property damage and anything else that you think may be relevant.
 Interview witnesses and collect their contact information for future references.

 Make sure to follow medical treatment plans proposed by your doctor.
 If you stop treatment, it could lower the value of your claim.

 Call a Lake Havasu City Personal Injury Lawyer Today

 Did you suffer an injury due to another’s negligence?

 You may be eligible for financial compensation for your damages, and our experienced attorneys are prepared to manage the legal process on your behalf.
-In more than 27 years of representing injury victims we have recovered more than $750 million on behalf of our clients.
+In more than 27 years of representing injury victims we have recovered more than $1 billion on behalf of our clients.